alicev97/BinarySearchTree/readme.md

 - ##### insert

-  this function could take as input both a left and a right reference.
-To avoid writing two different functions we've added a template.
-We use a function called $\textit{get_new_parent}$ which given the pair returns an iterator to the possible parent of the node created with that pair, or the node with the same key if it exists.
-If it's that the case the associated value is not changed and the required output is returned, otherwise a new node is added to the tree using the $\textit{add_child}$ node function.
+  we've written two functions so it could take as input both a left and a right reference.
+We use a function called $\textit{get_new_parent}$ which given the pair returns an iterator to the possible parent of a new node created with that pair, or the node with the same key if it exists.
+If it's that the case, the associated value is not changed and the required output is returned, otherwise a new node is added to the tree using the $\textit{add_child}$ node function.

 - ##### emplace

-  emplace works as insert but it can takes as input both a pair or two values with whom it creates a new  node in place to insert it.
-In emplace but also in insert we take care of what happens if we are trying to insert or emplace the root node of the tree which is slightly different from other nodes because while for other nodes we need to set the right pointer in parent, for the root node it must points to null pointer.
+  emplace works as insert but it can takes as input both a pair or two values with whom it creates in place a new  node and inserts it.
+In emplace, but also in insert, we take care of what happens if we are trying to insert or emplace the root node of the tree which is slightly different from other nodes because parent variable should be null pointer and not a pointer to the parent node.

 - ##### erase

   when we have to erase a node of the tree we can have different situations: the node is a leaf node, it has just one child or it has both children.

-   If it's a leaf node it's sufficient to reset to null pointer the unique pointer of it's parent which points to it (it could be right or left) in order to free the memory.
+   If it's a leaf node it's sufficient to reset to null pointer the unique pointer of its parent which points to it (it could be right or left) in order to free the memory.

-  If it has just one child I need to swap its parent's pointer to him with it's pointer to the child.
-Now it's pointer points to itself so I can reset it freeing the memory, then we can the child's pointer parent to the parent of the erased node.
+  If it has just one child I need to swap its parent's pointer to him with its pointer to the child.
+Now its pointer points to itself so I can reset it freeing the memory, then we can set the child's parent to the parent of the erased node.

-  In the last case we will rebuild a tree with all nodes of the sub-tree with head the node to be erased but it and then replace the old sub-tree with the new one.
-This is done by calling the $\textit{rebuild_from_vector}$ function explained in balance.
+  In the last case we take the sub-tree whose head  is the node to be erased.
+We consider all nodes in this tree but the head and we build a new tree with them (this is done by calling the $\textit{rebuild_from_vector}$ function explained in $\textit{balance}$).
+Then we replace the old sub-tree with the new tree.

 - ##### clear